TosbackCgusBridge-Bot/CGUs-versions/Jpost/Privacy Policy.md

   Nefesh B'Nefesh Guided Aliyah
 Already living in Israel?
 Enjoy the Benefits of Aliyah!
 Watch Hadassah LIVE
 See events from Hadassah Centennial in Jerusalem as they happen   Bank Leumi USA
-Coast to Coast Financial Expertise   STOP HUNGER
+Coast to Coast Financial Expertise   This New Year,
-For thousands of desperate Israelis who go to bed hungry every night   Up to $ 250,000 Discount
+give a Meir Panim food card.
+Donate Now   Up to $ 250,000 Discount
 Mishkenot Ha'uma the Most Desirable Address in Jerusalem   50,000 abortions in Israel
 every year!
 EFRAT: Saving Lives of Children   THE ULTIMATE MISSION TO ISRAEL
 Nov 5-12.2012   Learn Hebrew in 10 days!